You are here

 - Microfinance

-- Sanitation
+- ICIP/Sanitation

-*A number of so-called unofficial refugee camps were established over time by the host governments to provide accommodation for Palestine refugees.
+*A number of so-called unofficial refugee camps were established over time by the host government to provide accommodation for Palestine refugees.
 In all respects, refugees in official and unofficial camps have equal access to UNRWA services, except that UNRWA is not responsible for solid waste collection in the unofficial camps

 REFUGEE CAMPS IN Syria